rthrblck/guidelines/README.md

 ### SVG
 - [ ] Diagonal lines are not rendering properly, investigate and maybe open a git issue
 - [ ] Diagonal line spacing: give density options for lines on page (maybe: *none*, *a few*, *some*, *more*, and *a lot*) and base those options on multiples of the nib width.
-- [x] Set degree field maximums and minimums (and min/max for all other inputs, too)
 - [ ] Add some sort of marker to indicate x-height, like X or nib ladder
-- [ ] Use smaller default margins
 - [ ] Make sure default line colors work in black and white

 ### Export/Print